ibm-cloud-docs/containers/cs_subnets.md

 Before you begin:
 - Configure the routing of network traffic into and out of the external subnet.
 - Confirm that you have VPN connectivity between the on-premises data center gateway device and either the private network Vyatta in your IBM Cloud infrastructure (SoftLayer) portfolio or the Strongswan VPN service running in your cluster.
 To use a Vyatta, see this [blog post ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/blogs/bluemix/2017/07/kubernetes-and-bluemix-container-based-workloads-part4/)].
 To use Strongswan, see [Setting up VPN connectivity with the Strongswan IPSec VPN service](cs_vpn.html).

+To add a subnet from an on-prem network:

 1. View the ID of your cluster's Private VLAN.
 Locate the **VLANs** section.
 In the field **User-managed**, identify the VLAN ID with _false_.